Toms River Regional Schools: History

 With the opening of Intermediate South in September 2005, constructed at a cost of $27 million, all sixth grade classes were shifted from the district's 12 elementary schools to the three middle schools in order to alleviate overcrowding.
 Also at that time, Intermediate West was renamed Intermediate North.

 After the Seaside Park School District closed in 2010, a sending / receiving relationship was established to allow students in grades K-6 from Seaside Park to attend the Toms River Schools.
 In 2017, the Appellate Division affirmed a decision by the New Jersey Department of Education allowing students from Seaside Park the option of attending school for grades K-6 in either Toms River or in the Lavallette School District, under the terms of a dual sending/receiving relationship.
 The Lavallette district had actively supported the proposal when the original petition was submitted in 2015 and the Appellate Division rejected the objections raised by the Toms River district, noting that no protest had been made when Seaside Park had submitted its original petition.

 The district had been classified by the New Jersey Department of Education as being in District Factor Group "DE", the fifth-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 In 2018, the district had received requests to change what were perceived as a racially insensitive mascot depicting Native Americans, particularly the Toms River High School South Indians, whose logo depicts a Native American in a headdress, while supporters of retaining the name say that it honors Native Americans.

-Facing a loss of state aid and demands from the New Jersey Department of Education that the district must approve a budget for the 2025-26 school year, the district announced on July 2025 that it would file for bankruptcy.
+Facing a loss of state aid and demands from the New Jersey Department of Education that the district must approve a budget for the 2025–26 school year, the district announced in July 2025 that it would file for bankruptcy.
 Ignoring the bankruptcy threat, the state took over the district's budgeting process for the second consecutive year and imposed a 13% increase for the school year.